Getting Started With Handy Drums Plugins

 You can audition the sounds contained in the instrument plugin by clicking on the instrument icons above the volume sliders.
 With each mouse click, the relevant drum samples will be played at random velocities.

-To play a drum groove through the Handy Drums plugins, you will need to drop an existing MIDI drum loop onto a MIDI track routed to the plugin or create a loop from scratch right on your MIDI track.
+To play a drum groove through the Handy Drums plugins, you will need to drop an existing MIDI drum loop onto a MIDI track or create a loop from scratch right on your MIDI track routed to the plugin.

-If you created a VST instrument track, then you will already have this ready and routed.
+If you created a VST Instrument track, your track will be ready and routed.

 Create MIDI Track #